 Cross-account access IAM role

-To allow CDP to create resources in your AWS account, you create a cross-account access IAM role in your AWS account and grant CDP access to the role as a trusted principal by specifying a specific AWS account and an external ID.
+To allow Cloudera to create resources in your AWS account, you create a cross-account access IAM role in your AWS account and grant Cloudera access to the role as a trusted principal by specifying a specific AWS account and an external ID.

 IAM policy definitions